 How Our Employment Attorneys Can Help

 If your employer has taken away your vacation time or failed to pay you accrued vacation time after you leave your job, it is important that you discuss your case with one of our experienced LA wage and hour attorneys.
-The California employment lawyers at Kingsley & Kingsley Lawyers know how to protect your rights and help hold your employer accountable.
+The California employment lawyers at Kingsley Szamet Employment Lawyers know how to protect your rights and help hold your employer accountable.
+Our firm has $300M in settlements and verdicts with 29 years of defending employees.
+Get the help you deserve today by scheduling a free consultation.

 To schedule your free consultation and comprehensive case evaluation, simply fill out the form on this page.